EOSIO/Documentation/TechnicalWhitePaper.md

 ## Schema Defined Database

 Database state is also defined using a similar schema.
 This ensures that all data stored by all applications is in a format that can be interpreted as human readable JSON but stored and manipulated with the efficiency of binary.

+## Generic Multi Index Database API

+Developing smart contracts requires a defined database schema to track, store, and find data.
+Developers commonly need the same data sorted or indexed by multiple fields and to maintain consistency among all the indices.

 ## Separating Authentication from Application